-This recipe actually turns out something more akin to a rich, intensely flavored, chutney-like condiment rather than the more traditional caponata.
+This eggplant caponata recipe actually turns out something more akin to a rich, intensely flavored, chutney-like condiment rather than the more traditional eggplant caponata.
 No complaints here.
 It’s a roll-up-your-sleeves, spend-some-time-in-the-kitchen type of recipe.
 And worth every second.
+And, as the authors of this recipe explain, it turns the familiar purple-black vegetable so many of us don’t really know what to do with into something that’s silken and sexy and just sorta has to be experienced.–Renee Schettler Rossi

 - Quick Glance